Potty Training Dog: A Comprehensive Guide to Housetraining Your Canine Companion

 What if my dog keeps having accidents indoors?

-Accidents are a common part of the potty training journey.
+Mishaps are a typical piece of the potty preparation venture.
 If your dog has accidents indoors, it’s crucial to remain patient and avoid punishment.
-Instead, reinforce positive behavior, supervise your dog closely, and revisit the basic training steps.
-Consistency and positive reinforcement will help your dog understand the desired behavior.
+Instead, reinforce positive behaviour, supervise your dog closely, and revisit the basic training steps.
+Consistency and positive reinforcement will help your dog understand the desired behaviour.

-Is it possible to potty train an older dog?
+Is it conceivable to potty train a more seasoned canine?

 Yes, it’s possible to potty train an older dog, although it may require additional patience and effort.
 The same principles of consistency, positive reinforcement, and establishing a routine apply.
 However, older dogs might have existing habits that need to be unlearned, so it may take longer for them to grasp the concept.